hongtaoh/hongtaoh.github.io/content/en/blog/2020-01-29-how-to-install-and-upgrade-hugo-on-mac.md

 2. Open Terminal, and type `open -a Finder /usr/local/bin`[^2].
 This will open the folder of `/usr/local/bin`.
 Then drag the `hugo` file in `hugo_0.70.0_macOS-64bit` that you just downloaded and unzipped into the `/bin` folder.
 If you are upgrading, just replace the old one.

+If you don't have `/usr/local/bin`, you can first go to `/usr/local` and create the `bin` folder by yourself.

 To make it clearer, this is where you should place the `hugo` file:

 ```bash